COVID-19 PANDEMIC TRAVEL UPDATE EFFECTIVE 1/14/22

 During the Trip

 Keep track of your business-related expenses.
 Keep all of your receipts.
 A reminder that each university traveler should pay for his/her own expenses and submit an individual reimbursement request.
+Travel Reimbursement Forms are found in the Reimbursements page > Resources > Forms Tab.

 After the Trip